Morris Crocker - Chartered Accountants

 Making Tax Digital for Income Tax

-Making Tax Digital (MTD) for Income Tax will be postponed for two years until April 2026 for self-employed business owners and landlords.
-The annual income threshold for MTD will now be £50,000, not £10,000 as originally proposed, and will reduce to £30,000 from April 2027.
+Making Tax Digital (MTD) for Income Tax came into force in April 2026 for self-employed business owners and landlords.
+The annual income threshold for MTD is now £50,000, not £10,000 as originally proposed, and will reduce to £30,000 from April 2027.

 For a free initial meeting to discuss how we can help you contact us online or call us on T: 023 9248 4356T: 023 9248 4356